Honest Comparison

 A worked example

 A four-person team on Hazel with tax planning pays $500/month ($125 × 4 seats) for the assistant and tax layer, while your CRM, planning software, and document system are separate subscriptions on top.
-RK Sterling Tier 1 is $195/month for the whole firm (up to 100 households) and includes the CRM, documents, planning, tax analysis, notetaker, email, and research, with AI usage billed separately.
+RK Sterling's platform is free for the whole firm and includes the CRM, documents, planning, tax analysis, notetaker, email, and research, with AI billed only on usage.
 The comparison depends on what you already pay for the rest of your stack.

 Where Hazel is the better fit